 Elective courses offered through the College of Adult & Professional Studies at Bethel University are listed in this catalog in the respective academic disciplines.
 Students may opt to add a minor to their bachelor’s degree program.
 A minor is a series of courses, between 18 and 24 credits, in an academic discipline outside of the student’s major.

 Credit earned in other Bethel University schools is transferable to CAPS.
-Students may also request transfer of credit to CAPS by submitting official transcripts from other regionally accredited institutions for evaluation.
+Students may request transfer of credit to CAPS by submitting official transcripts from other regionally accredited institutions for evaluation.

 Option 2 • Credit from Nationally Accredited Institutions

-Students may also request transfer of credit to CAPS by submitting official transcripts from nationally accredited institutions for evaluation.
+Students may request transfer of credit to CAPS by submitting official transcripts from nationally accredited institutions for evaluation.

 Option 3 • Educational Experiences in the Armed Forces